gkoenig/kafka-benchmarking/README.md

 > - you have to mount a local directory to the container path _/tmp/output_ so that you can save the output files from the benchmark run on your local workstation.
 > - ensure that the host directory (which you mount into the container) has permissions, so that the container can write file(s) to it

-## Usage
+## Producer benchmark usage examples

 To be able to store the output files from the benchmark run on your local workstation/laptop, create a local dir and mount it into the container.
 Otherwise you won't be able to access the files after the benchmark run is finished.

 ### minimal example

 the following example shows a scenario with minimal parameters.
-It will run a producer benchmark, connecting to Kafka (unauthenticated) on port 9091 on IP _000.111.222.333_ **you obviously have to provide you IP address of your Kafka broker here !!!**
+It will run a **producer** benchmark, connecting to Kafka (unauthenticated) on port 9091 on IP _000.111.222.333_ **you obviously have to provide you IP address of your Kafka broker here !!!**
 ```
 mkdir ./output
 chmod 777 ./output